cloudmesh/cloudmesh-manual/docs-source/source/installation/install-mongo.rst

 Uninstall of MongoDB on Windows 10
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section documents  steps required to uninstall MongoDB from a prior instalation
+This section documents  steps required to uninstall MongoDB from a prior installation

 Note that there are two distinct uninstallation steps to consider.
 If you have installed MongoDB using the cloudmesh installer